chenjiandongx/pinger/README.md

 ### 📝 Usage

-> Here is an example and for more information, please refer to [godoc](https://godoc.org/github.com/chenjiandongx/pinger).
+> Here is an example.
+For more information, please refer to [godoc](https://godoc.org/github.com/chenjiandongx/pinger).

 ```golang
 package main